-- We've extended the timeframe for making an organization/coverage decision, and you believe you need a decision faster. - We denied your request for a 72-hour organization/coverage decision. - We denied your request for a 72-hour appeal.

-It's best to call the Customer Care Center if you want to request fast review of your grievance.
+- We've extended the timeframe for making an organization/coverage decision, and you believe you need a decision faster. - We denied your request for a 72-hour organization/coverage decision. - We denied your request for a 72-hour appeal. - It's best to call the Customer Care Center if you want to request fast review of your grievance. - The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.